 Teenagers in Florida are eligible to get a restricted drivers license when they turn 15 years old.
-The restricted license, also known as a learner permit, has specific restrictions and tougher penalties for speeding tickets or any traffic citation that results in points.
+The restricted license, also known as a learner permit, has specific restrictions (known as Graduated Licensing) and tougher penalties for speeding tickets or any traffic citation that results in points.

 All drivers' ages 15 to 17 years old must keep their Learners Permit free of points for 12 consecutive months before applying for a full driver's license.
 If a Learners Permit driver receives a ticket and wants to avoid the points, a DMV approved Florida Traffic School must be completed.
 The course is commonly called the four-hour Basic Driver Improvement course.